We break down everything you need to know about monthly dog subscription boxes and how to find the best subscription box for your dog

 But no two dog subscription boxes are created equal, so it’s important to know what to look for in a dog box - and whether quantity trumps quality.

-Understanding the different types of subscription boxes for dogs
+Understanding the different types of monthly subscription boxes for dogs

 A lot of dog owners ask themselves this question, because we’re your best friend, and you want to do what’s right by us.
 But factoring in what your dog enjoys, what they need, and the quality of a dog box means you may not know which brand to turn to.
 WagWell was created by dog owners, too, so they understand the need to buy products that are truly good for your pets.
 There are many dog subscription box types you can choose from, and the key is understanding the difference between them and whether quantity is better than quality.